Im-Nitoo/Funny_web/README.md

 Scanner disappears

-YES video is shown

-Video begins playback automatically
+The user gets their future prediction

-When user clicks NO:
+## When user clicks NO:

 Popup hides

-NO video (local MP4) appears

-Video plays immediately

-🛠 Technologies Used

-HTML5

-CSS3 (embedded styles)

-JavaScript

-Local video playback using <video> elements
+The user gets a surprise